SpecMC/Packets/README.md

 A packet definition consists of a packet name, followed by its direction, state and id, and a list of fields.
 Enums will be represented as the type specified in the enum definition.
 `if` statements can be used to define conditional fields.
-Fields of primitive types can be set to equal a literal or a constant.
-They are still present, but the value is used for validation.
+Fields of primitive types can be set to equal a literal or another field or constant.

 Example:

 ```
 packet SomePacket(serverbound, Play, 0x42) {
     u32 length
-    List[u8, length] data
+    List[u8; length] data
     if (length > 0) {
         String message
     }